ChickenProp/chickenprop.github.com/drafts/in-my-culture-responsibility-oss.md

 (In the drama in question, this wasn't the only thing at issue.
 But it was a relevant question.)

-I thought I'd take a stab at describing my best guess as to how we answer it [in my culture](https://medium.com/@ThingMaker/in-my-culture-29c6464072b2): in the culture that I think (and hope) many copies of me would implement, if we had that opportunity.
+I thought I'd take a stab at describing my best guess as to how we answer it [in my culture](https://medium.com/@ThingMaker/in-my-culture-29c6464072b2): in the culture that exists only in my mind, but that I think (and hope) many copies of me would implement, if we had that opportunity.
 (That culture doesn't attempt to exclude people who *aren't* copies of me, so it does need to be robust to attack.
 In my culture, we do not just assume in defiance of all evidence that everyone is friendly and trustworthy.)

 Some of this will probably seem obvious to many readers, like "in my culture, murder is considered bad".
 Probably different bits to different readers.
 I'm interested in discovering which bits seem obvious to almost everyone, and which bits are controversial.